RedPRL/cooltt/doc/ic-design.md

 declarations reflects the monoidal struture of lists by iterating through and collecting the results as needed.

+_TODO: define `Γ ok` following TILT paper, at least that there aren't duplicate names so that it works as a mapping. probably need `c ok` too for caches that has almost the same rules_

 Rules for processing a list of declarations:
 ```
 —————————————————————–[eof]